Celemony/ARA_Examples/README.md

 The ARATestHost also serves as a demonstration for how to implement the various ARA hosting interfaces, and for how to load ARA enabled plug-ins using the VST3 or AudioUnit companion APIs.
-On macOS, it also implements optionally running the plug-in in a separate address space, controlled via IPC.
+It also implements optionally running the plug-in in a separate address space, controlled via IPC.

 ## Building and running the examples